3 min read

 For each 30-minute increase in handheld screen time, researchers found a 49% increased risk of expressive speech delay.

-There was no apparent link between handheld device screen time and other communications delays, such as social interactions, body language or gestures.
+There was no apparent link between handheld device screen time and other communications delays, such as social interactions, body language, or gestures.
 This is the first study to report a link between handheld devices and expressive language delay.

+I also communicate with her while she is on the iPad so that she doesn’t become a zombie.
 When she watches movies on TV, I also ask her questions about what she is watching and limit that to one movie a day, usually after bath time.
 My daughter is “typical” and has no speech or language delays.

 We already wrote about 3 Questions to Ask When Choosing Screen Time Activities for Your Toddler, here is a quick reminder: